PerfectCarl/robovm/README.md

 #endif
 ````
 The goal is to uncomment the code and get a complete user [friendly setup program] (http://www.jrsoftware.org/isinfo.php#features).

-# Getting started
-How to install mingw, get the source and [build everything] (https://github.com/PerfectCarl/robovm/wiki/Getting-started).

-If you're in a hurry, you can [download the binaries] (https://github.com/PerfectCarl/robovm/wiki/Download)

 # Roadmap
 As a rule, everything is tracked through issues :